Back to the blog

 Play It If You Want:

-• Avoiding deep theory of the Ruy Lopez or Italian Game.
+Bypassing the deep theory of Ruy Lopez or Italian Game.

 Why These Historical Gambits Survive

-• They generate initiative.
-In fast chess, this often outweighs a small material deficit.
+They generate initiative.
+In lightning chess this often outweighs any minor material disadvantage.

-• They’re fun.
-Let’s not forget that chess should be enjoyable — and few things are more satisfying than winning with a 200-year-old trick.
+They’re fun.
+Besides, let’s not forget that chess is fun — and few things are more fun than winning a game with a 200-year-old trick.

 4 Historical Gambits You Can Still Use Today: Ancient Weapons That Still Cut Deep